Twisted moments of L-functions and spectral reciprocity: The Voronoi summation formula

 In particular, both $\Xi(c, \pm d, m; .) $ and $\Phi(c, \pm d, m; .)$ are of finite order and entire.
 By the Phragm\'en-Lindel\"of principle, \eqref{phibound}, \eqref{xibound} and \eqref{bound-G} we obtain

 The Voronoi formula is a consequence of the functional equation of the twisted $L$-functions $L(s, F \times \chi)$ and relations in the unramified ${\rm GL}(3)$ Hecke algebra.
-Therefore the functional equations \eqref{func1} and \eqref{func2} must continue to hold if $F$ is an Eisenstein series, except that in this case the functions $\Xi(c, \pm d, m; .) $ and $\Phi(c, \pm d, m; .)$ are not necessarily entire any more.
-We are only interested in the case when $F= \E_0$ is the minimal parabolic Eisenstein series with trivial parameters $\mu= (0, 0, 0)$.
+Therefore the functional equations \eqref{func1} and \eqref{func2} must continue to hold if $F$ is an Eisenstein series, except that in this case the functions $\Xi(c, \pm d, m; .) $ and $\Phi(c, \pm d, m; .)$ are not necessarily entire any more (since $L(s, F \times \chi)$ will have a pole if $F$ is Eisenstein and $\chi$ is trivial).
+We are only interested in the case when $F= E_0$ is the minimal parabolic Eisenstein series with trivial parameters $\mu= (0, 0, 0)$.
 In this case, $A(n, 1) = A(1, n) = \tau_3(n)$ is the ternary divisor function, and in general $A(n, m)$ is given by \eqref{hecke}.
 As above, we see that $\Phi(c, \pm d, m; .)$ can only have a (triple) pole at $v=1$ in $\Re v \geq 1/2$ and $\Xi(c, \pm d, m; .) $ can only have a (triple) pole at $v=0$ in $\Re v \geq -1/2$.
 (A classical Voronoi formula for $\E_0$ analogous to \eqref{Voronoi-ms} with extra polar terms has been worked out in \cite{Li2}.)
+The corresponding Laurent expansions are computed in Lemma \ref{lem6} and \ref{pole1} below.